ropenscilabs/statistical-software-review/README.md

 [`roxygen::update_collate()`](https://roxygen2.r-lib.org/reference/update_collate.html)
 to determine whether you might also need to add `"collate"` to your `DESCRIPTION`’s `Roxygen` list.)
-You do not need to import or in any way depend on the `statsoftrev` package, but merely add the “roclet” as in the above line.
+You do not need to import or in any way depend on the `rssr` package, but merely add the “roclet” as in the above line.
 For developers, this will have the sole effect of enabling [`roxygen2`](https://roxygen2.r-lib.org) to ignore all `@rssr` tags in your documentation, and to proceed to generate documentation as normal.
 (Documentation will still be generated even without adding the “roclet” to your `DESCRIPTION` file, but you’ll see warnings about “@rssr unknown tag”.)

 Developers are required to align the functions of their software with specific standards which those functions address by inserting `@rssr`